-□ XercesC_DIR: it forces CMake to look for the Xerces library in the directory provided.

-BUILD_XERCES: if this option flag is set to ON, CMake will download and build Xerces 3.2.0 in the directory xerces/ExternalProject created in the build folder.
+- □ XercesC_DIR: it forces CMake to look for the Xerces library in the directory provided. - BUILD_XERCES: if this option flag is set to ON, CMake will download and build a compatible version of Xerces in a subdirectory created in the build folder.